 The people agenda has become a prominent piece of every boardroom discussion.
 How could it not?
-Organizations large and small are simultaneously navigating the future of work — and the necessary work and HR transformations required — responding to an exhausted workforce, and navigating high inflation, tight labor markets and slow supply chains.
+Organisations large and small are simultaneously navigating the future of work — and the necessary work and HR transformations required — responding to an exhausted workforce, and navigating high inflation, tight labour markets and slow supply chains.
 Such navigation requires not just a map for directions but also an understanding of the priority “destinations.”

 Mercer’s 2022 Global Talent Trends study — which collected the thoughts of 11,000 executives, HR leaders and workers across 16 countries and 13 industries — sheds light on what is keeping executives up a night (spoiler alert: cyber risk and inflation), where HR is placing their bets (spoiler alert: skills, skills, skills) and what employees around the world really want from work (no surprise: flexibility).

 In Part II of this conversation, Marsh McLennan’s Richard Smith-Bingham continues his conversation with Kate Bravery, the study’s author, and Ilya Bonic, head of strategy at Mercer, to discuss talent risks and opportunities in 2022.
 You can read Part 1 here.